 What it means

-Unit economics describe whether the marginal customer is profitable on a contribution basis — and how that profitability scales with volume.
-Put simply: after you pay the direct costs of acquiring, serving, and retaining one more customer, does that customer create economic value or consume it?
-Good unit economics show where growth compounds; bad unit economics show where growth only makes the loss larger.
+Unit economics describe whether the marginal customer is profitable on a contribution basis, and how that profitability scales with volume.
+Put plainly: after you pay the direct costs of acquiring, serving, and retaining one more customer, does that customer create economic value or consume it?
+Healthy unit economics show where growth makes the business stronger; broken unit economics show where growth only makes the loss bigger.

 Unit of analysis